 Our strategy is to grow by offering quality products to more people.
-Central to this strategy is the implementation of a new administration system, PRISM.
-I am delighted to note that PRISM was launched in early 2021 and new products are being administered on it.
+Central to this strategy was the implementation of a new administration system, PRISM.
+I reported that PRISM began its launch last year and I am delighted to note that it is now fully operational.
 I look forward to seeing its benefits accrue over time.
+We have already launched our brand new product range, My Sick Pay, on PRISM.